Proxy solicitor Morrow Sodali hires Schulman from MacKenzie

-BOSTON/NEW YORK, Jan 22 (Reuters) - Proxy solicitor Morrow Sodali this week hired Paul Schulman from rival MacKenzie Partners, a prominent shakeup in the tight-knit world of vote-counting for corporate battles.
+BOSTON/NEW YORK (Reuters) - Proxy solicitor Morrow Sodali this week hired Paul Schulman from rival MacKenzie Partners, a prominent shakeup in the tight-knit world of vote-counting for corporate battles.

 Schulman will be co-head of Mergers & Acquisitions, Activism and Contested Situations along with Michael Verrechia, a Morrow veteran, according to his LinkedIn profile and two sources who could not speak publicly about the personnel matter.

 Schulman spent the last decade steeped in corporate battles at MacKenzie where he was widely seen as one of founder Dan Burch’s top two lieutenants.
-Alongside Burch, Schulman worked on corporate fights at Procter & Gamble, SandRidge Energy and Dell among others.
+Alongside Burch, Schulman worked on corporate fights at Procter & Gamble (PG.N), SandRidge Energy (SD.N) and Dell among others.
 He resigned on Tuesday.

 Separately Charles Koons, who had been a managing director for Activism & Contested Situations at Morrow Sodali resigned from Morrow last week to move to another position, two sources said.
 Koons declined to comment.